salielim/seoroberto/README.md

 ## More Information
 * ***Product/Service:*** Search Engine Optimisation (SEO) Website Crawler Tool
 * ***Type:*** Software as a service (SaaS), monthly subscription

+## How to get it up and running
+* bower install
+* npm install
+* Requirements: mongoDB